Kianercy/Titanic_Data_Analysis/README.md

 -> SOCIO-ECONOMIC of TITANIC POPULATION

--Does socio-economic statue of adult unmarried women affect their survival rate?
+- Does socio-economic statue of adult unmarried women affect their survival rate?

 The range of unmarried women is almost bimodal.
 The first modal is for teenage girls (age<18).
 However, a bigger portion of the is single women are their 20-40.
 It raises the question that if these women are among the top class of the society.